-The company's business activities, development and performance for the financial year, together with the above factors likely to affect its future development, are set out in the Chairman's Statement and Strategic Report on pages 1 to 4.
+The company's business activities, development and performance for the financial year, together with the factors likely to affect its future development, are set out in the Chairman's Statement and Strategic Report on pages 1 to 4.
+These include inflation and the cost of living crisis which may also impact on the company's future ability to continue trading.
 The Strategic Report also details its approach to managing financial risks.
 The company has substantial cash balances and financial resources and it annually prepares a cash forecast for the 19 months ahead.
 In preparing the cash forecast, the directors have used the following key assumptions:

-- Income and expenses will be similar to the prior year - Capital expenditure is as budgeted for the period to 31 May 2024.
+- Income and expenses will be similar to the prior year

+- Capital expenditure is as budgeted for the period to 31 May 2025.